 Written by Jaillan Yehia

-As the sun set on another Beautiful British Columbia summer, I decided to detail my favourite 14 sun-drenched memories from my summer travels.
+As the sun set on another Beautiful British Columbia summer, I decide to detail my favourite 14 sun-drenched memories from my summer travels.

 In the second post I cover the secret sunny spaces I found in Europe and Central America, but here in the first installment I share my 7 secret summertastic spots near my home in Vancouver, British Columbia…

 1. Secret City Rooftop Garden – Installation Art In Vancouver’s Chinatown